proudloyaltier/timedia/README.md

 May 9th, 2017 - created TiMedia.

 ## What is TiMedia?
-TiMedia is a google, apple and microsoft replacement
+TiMedia is a Google, Apple, and Microsoft replacement.

 ## How do I start posting?
 Visit http://timedia.tk and request for an account.